Do Dryer Balls Work In Your Laundry?

 Many people put essential oils on their dryer balls to try to replicate the scent of dryer sheets and fabric softener.
 I did use this technique for a little while but decided it was not necessary for my laundry.

 I found out that essential oils on your dryer balls can cause oil spots on your clothing.
-But and even bigger risk is that they can catch on fire.
+But an even bigger risk is that essential oils can catch on fire.

 All essential oils have something called a Flash Point temperature.
 Many of the oils that are used to make our homes and clothing smell good, fall into the flashpoint range of 102 and 130 degrees Fahrenheit.
 Most dryers run around 125 degrees Fahrenheit.

 Do dryer balls cause pilling?

-Yes, on some fabrics, and depending on which kind of dryer balls you are using.
+Yes, man-made dryer balls can cause pilling on some fabrics, and depending on which kind of dryer balls you are using.
 Plastic or silicone dryer balls seem to cause more damage to more delicate fabrics.

 Wool balls are smoother and therefore will not damage clothing or cause pilling.
 You can also use mesh laundry bags to help prevent damage to clothing.